-Stage 1 involved the construction of two new reservoirs (each having the capability to store 650,000 litres of water), an upgrade to the Reefton Pump Station and approximately 60 kilometres of main pipeline.
+- construction of two new reservoirs (each having the capability to store 650,000 litres of water)

 Pictured: Minister for Water, Property and Housing The Hon Melinda Pavey and Member for Cootamundra Steph Cooke officially turning the Mandamah tap on with local farmers and Goldenfields Water Board Members